 Human Immunodeficiency Virus (HIV) destroys important cells that fight disease and infection in your immune system.
 Currently, there is no cure, although advances in medicine have allowed for control of HIV.
 HIV has several phases, the last of which is AIDS.
-Once people with HIV have developed AIDS, their survival time is three years on average.
+Once people with HIV have reached the AIDS phase, their survival time is three years on average.